Oldby History, Family Crest & Coats of Arms

-Anglo-Saxon tribes ruled over Britain.
-The name Oldby was originally derived from a family having lived as inhabitants in a wooded region.
+The origins of the Oldby name come from when the Anglo-Saxon tribes ruled over Britain.
+The name Oldby was originally derived from a family having lived in Holtby, a parish, in the wapentake of Bulmer, in the North Riding of Yorkshire near York.

 Early Origins of the Oldby family